UniqueNetwork/marketplace-docker/README.md

 ## Step 8 - Enjoy

-Open [localhost](http://localhost:80) in your Chrome browser.
+Open [https://localhost](http://localhost:80) in your Chrome browser.
 On the first launch you will see the Polkadot{.js}’s request to authorize the website, click “Yes”.

 The marketplace will connect to the blockchain and the local backend and will display the empty Market page.
 It is now ready to rumble.

 # Advanced Guide

-## Services

-The Unique Marketplace consist of the following services:

-### Frontend
+## Frontend

 [GitHub repo and docs](https://github.com/UniqueNetwork/unique-marketplace-frontend#readme)

 If you want to customize the UI and still be able to receive updates from Unique team – follow this [instruction](https://github.com/UniqueNetwork/unique-marketplace-api#readme).

-### Backend
+## Backend

 [GitHub repo and docs](https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.1.0#readme).

-#### API
+### API

-##### Playgrounds
+#### Playgrounds

 We provide some tools you may want to use while configuring and exploiting your marketplace right inside marketplace API.
 If you have completed a getting started guide you already used some of them when you [deployed smart contract](#step-3---deploy-marketplace-smart-contract) and [checked marketplace configuration](#step-5---check-configuration).

 You may find information about all provided playgrounds in the marketplace docs.

-...

-#### Unique Escrow and Kusama Escrow
+### Unique Escrow and Kusama Escrow

-These two crowlers do a simple thing - subscribe to receive new blocks of the corresponding blockchain and look for events related to the marketplace, such as the transfer of NFTs or Kusama tokens to the account address.
+These two crowlers are part of unique-marketplace-api project, and do a simple thing - subscribe to receive new blocks of the corresponding blockchain and look for events related to the marketplace, such as the transfer of NFTs or Kusama tokens to the account address.
-#### Postgres
+### Postgres

 You can configure your postgres by changing the environment variables inside your `.env` file.
 The default settings are already included in the `.env.sample` file.